devsecops-workshop/workshop-guide/content/3-inner-loop/_index.md

 **odo** or 'OpenShift do' is a cli that enables developers to get started quickly with cloud native app development without being a Kubernetes expert.
 It offers support for multiple runtimes and you can easily setup microservice components, push code changes into running containers and debug remotely with just a few simple commands.
 To find out more, have look [here](https://odo.dev/)

-First we need to switch into the folder of your cloned project
+First we need to make sure we are folder of the cloned project.

+Enter

 ```
-cd quarkus-build-options
+pwd
 ```

+if you are not in the `/projects/quarkus-build-options` folder, change into with the cd command

-`odo` is smart enough to figure out what programming language and frameworks you are using.
+**odo** is smart enough to figure out what programming language and frameworks you are using.
 So let's let initialize our project

 ```
 odo init